 Submit your claim for flight cancellation compensation now.

 Have you ever had your flight delayed?
-Click here to learn more about flight delays & what are your rights in this case.
+Learn more about flight delay compensation, and what are your rights in this case.

 In short - often you can get both a new flight (if necessary), which can be another flight operated by your airline or you may be offered to fly with another airline at no extra cost to you, and you can also claim for compensation.
 If in the end you reach your final destination 3 or more hours later than initially planned.